-- 1. To remove the old wax guard, insert the removal end of the wax guard tool into the used wax guard so that the shaft of the tool is touching the rim of the wax guard.
-Slowly pull the wax guard straight out. - 2.
-To insert the new wax guard, gently press the replacement end of the wax guard tool straight into the hole of the sound outlet until the outer ring lies flush with the outside of the receiver.
-Pull the tool straight out.
-The new wax guard should remain in place.
+- 1. To remove the old wax filter, insert the removal tip into the used wax filter.
+Slowly pull the wax filter straight out. - 2.
+To insert the new wax filter, gently press the replacement end of the wax filter tool straight into the hole of the sound outlet until the outer ring lies flush with the outside of the hearing aid. - 3.
+Pull the tool straight out the new wax filter should remain in place.